droplang [connection-options...] [langname] dbname

 Specifies the Internet TCP/IP port or local Unix domain socket file extension on which the postmaster is listening for connections.

 Force password prompt.

-droplang is a utility for removing an existing programming language from a PostgreSQL database. droplang can drop any procedural language, even those not supplied by the PostgreSQL distribution.
+droplang is a utility for removing an existing programming language from a Postgres database. droplang currently accepts two languages, plsql and pltcl.